-Semantic keywords allow you to make the content more relevant to users but also, a wider range of search queries.
+Semantic keywords allow you to make your content more relevant to users, but it also demonstrates your authority on a topic because you tackle a wider range of related search queries.

 By leveraging tools like Content Fusion, you can identify phrases pertinent to your topic.
-Then, including them in the content will help position the content higher in search while making it relevant to the audience’s needs for a longer period of time.
+Then, include them in the content to help position the content higher and earn more search visibility while making it relevant to the audience’s needs for a longer period of time.

 Simply put: semantic search and its relation to your content isn't something that can be overlooked in your SEO strategy if you want maximum search visibility.